good-lly/lowstorage/README.md

 ## Collection class

-#### constructor(colName: string, schema: any, s3: S3, dirPrefix?: string, safeWrite?: boolean, chunkSize?: number)
+#### constructor(colName: string, s3: S3, dirPrefix?: string, safeWrite?: boolean, chunkSize?: number)

 - **Behavior**: Creates a new Collection instance.
-- **Input**: A string representing the name of the collection, an Avro schema object, an S3 instance, an optional directory prefix, an optional boolean indicating whether to perform safe writes, and an optional chunk size.
+- **Input**: A string representing the name of the collection, an S3 instance, an optional directory prefix, an optional boolean indicating whether to perform safe writes, and an optional chunk size.
   - `colName`: The name of the collection.
-  - `schema`: The Avro schema for the collection.
   - `s3`: The S3 instance.
   - `dirPrefix?`: An optional directory prefix for the collection.
 Default is `lowstorage`.
   - `safeWrite?`: An optional boolean indicating whether to perform safe writes.
 Default is `false`.
 Safe writes doublechecks the ETag of the object before writing.
 False = overwrites the object, True = only writes if the object has not been modified.
 (One request extra for safe writes = slower)